'Nothing wrong with Kerala Blasters' mentality,' says Eelco Schattorie after 5-1 win | Goal.com

 The coach of the winning side, Eelco Schattorie, said it was a lack of fortune that kept them from winning games since the 2-1 win over ATK FC in their season opener.

-When asked about a possible change in the mentality of the players that helped them come back from conceding an early goal, the coach said, "Nothing changed for us.
+When asked about a possible change in the mentality of the players that helped them come back from conceding an early goal, the Dutchman said, "Nothing changed for us.
 There is nothing wrong with the mentality.
 We have (just) been unlucky a few times.
 One thing I can't change is physicality.
 Overall, even before the last game against NorthEast, I had 100 per cent conviction that we will win.
-Hopefully (we get to play) three-four games with the same 11," said the Dutchman.
+Hopefully (we get to play) three-four games with the same 11."

 After Sunday's win, wherein Kerala Blasters came back from a goal down to score five, the 48-year-old expressed, "(I am) happy with three points.
 The first goal was a defensive mistake.
 We recovered from that, good corner, good counter-attack.
 Messi (Bouli) and Moustapha (Gning) were excellent.
 Even Jeakson (Singh), [an] 18-year-old did really well.
 I wasn't happy with the first 20-30 minutes."